rayuhnd/Smart-Alarm-Clock-with-Temperature-Monitoring/README.md

 # Temp-Larm
 Ryan Shi Ding / rs223re

+(Note that all commits have been squashed into a single commit - reason is to hide sensitive data and information).

 In this project, I've created an embedded temperature monitoring system with alarm functionality.
 The system uses a Raspberry Pi Pico WH to continuously measure temperature through an MCP9700 sensor, display the readings on an OLED screen, and trigger a buzzer alarm at user-set times.
 The compact design provides both visual and audible alerts, making it ideal for temperature-sensitive environments.

 This project takes roughly 4-8 hours depending on your experience with microcontrollers and embedded systems.
 The total component cost is approximately 210.50 SEK (excluding common prototyping components).